-Summarizing seems like it should be an easy skill to teach.
-When students summarize, they don’t have to come up with any of their own ideas – all they have to do is briefly tell the most important parts of a book or reading passage that they read.
+Teaching summarizing seems like it should be easy.
+When 3rd, 4th, and 5th grade students summarize, they don’t have to come up with any of their own ideas – all they have to do is briefly tell the most important parts of a book or reading passage that they read.

 Sounds pretty easy...but it’s not.

-Teachers have all sorts of cute and colorful ideas to teach summarizing.
+Teachers have all sorts of cute and colorful ideas to teach summarizing strategies.
 If you search “summarizing” on Pinterest, you’ll see a huge variety of activities and ideas for summarizing fiction and nonfiction text.

 There are anchor charts, graphic organizers, the “Somebody Wanted But So Then” method, the SAAC method, the 5 fingered retell, summarizing sentence starters, and more.